gruntwork-io/docs/_docs-sources/library/overview/modules.md

 ## Modules are optimized for control

-A "building block" module is designed to be small, narrow in scope, and highly reusable.
-In other words, building block modules give you _control_, but they may not give you _convenience_.
-That is, you can use the building block modules for all kinds of use cases (high control), but if you want to deploy a complete piece of infrastructure, you still have to do the work of assembling the right building blocks (low convenience).
+A module is designed to be small, narrow in scope, and highly reusable, like a building block.
+Modules give you _control_, but they may not give you _convenience_.
+You can use the building block modules for all kinds of use cases (high control), but if you want to deploy a complete piece of infrastructure, you still have to do the work of assembling the right modules (low convenience).

 To learn how you can optimize for convenience, see [What is a service module?](./services.md).